mbell15/Replication-Template/REPLICATION.md

 > INSTRUCTIONS: When data are present, run checks:
 > - can data be read (using software indicated by author)?
 > - Is data in archive-ready formats (CSV, TXT) or in custom formats (DTA, SAS7BDAT, Rdata)?
 Note: Numbers and Mathematica data files are not considered archive-safe and cannot be accepted.
+    + In custom formats
 > - Does the data have variable labels (Stata: run `describe using (name of DTA)` and check that there is content in the column "variable label")?
+    + Yes it has variable labels
 > - Run check for PII ([PII_stata_scan.do](PII_stata_scan.do), sourced from [here](https://github.com/J-PAL/stata_PII_scan) if using Stata) and report results.
 Note: this check will have lots of false positives - fields it thinks might be sensitive that are not, in fact, sensitive.
 Apply judgement.